 - Our faculty members have authored several major textbooks, including Williams Obstetrics, Williams Gynecology, and Essential Reproductive Medicine.

-It is the mission of the Department of Obstetrics and Gynecology to:
+The mission of the Department of Obstetrics and Gynecology is to:

-- Provide outstanding patient care that will result in the recognition of the Department by patients and physicians as a community resource and regional referral center for obstetrics and gynecology and its subspecialties
+- Provide outstanding patient care to improve the health and well-being of our community and serve as a referral center for obstetrics and gynecology and its subspecialties

-- Conduct research that makes significant and unique contributions to the body of knowledge of obstetrics and gynecology and female reproductive biology by clinical trials and laboratory investigation
+- Conduct research that makes significant contributions to the body of knowledge of obstetrics, gynecology, and female reproductive biology through clinical and basic investigation to inform clinical care